chosenobih/hamrlinc_docs/docs/Tutorial.md

 The input folder should contain only your fastq files, and nothing else.
 4 types of suffixes are supported: .fq / .fastq / .fq.gz / .fastq.gz

 ### TopHat2 mode
 We recommend using STAR aligner for its speed and simplicity.
-However if you'd like to use TopHat2, you can input a genome index folder if one is available.
+However if you'd like to use TopHat2, you can use -a to activate it.
+In such case, you can also input a genome index folder with the flag -x.
 If none is inputted, the program will use bowtie2 to create one.

 ### -k, -p, -u
 The analysis steps are condensed into three modules, and each of these options can activate one of them.
 If none of these three flags are included, HAMRLINC will not perform any analysis.